Last Updated on February 11, 2023

 If you buy from an unethical breeder, you’ll have a sickly pup.

 You also want to be wary of false advertising or marketing tactics.
 Pixie Beagles is said to be a smaller version of Pocket Beagles, but there is nothing to back up this claim.
-No breeder can confirm a puppy’s adult size without tracking their growth.
+No breeder can confirm a puppy’s adult size without tracking its growth.

 Reputable breeders will have their parent’s papers on hand.
 The kennel should also be clean, and the dogs happy.
 Don’t be surprised when you are waitlisted.
 Usually, only backyard breeders will have a steady stream of puppies.